pgmodeler/plugins/graphicalquerybuilder/README.md

 ##### Preparing the build system
 To tell qmake that you want to build the solver, you can either :
 - set the variables in graphicalquerybuilder.conf before running qmake.
 This simply consists in replacing "y" by "n".
-E.g., from pgmodeler source root
+E.g., from pgModeler's source root
     - you want to build the solver, `sed -i.bak s/GQB_JOIN_SOLVER=\"n\"/GQB_JOIN_SOLVER=\"y\"/ plugins/graphicalquerybuilder/graphicalquerybuilder.conf`.
     - you have boost installed, `sed -i.bak s/BOOST_INSTALLED=\"n\"/BOOST_INSTALLED=\"y\"/ plugins/graphicalquerybuilder/graphicalquerybuilder.conf`.
 - get assisted throughout the setup adding the flag INTERACTIVE_QMAKE.
 Still from pgmodeler source root :

-`$QT_ROOT/bin/qmake -r CONFIG+=INTERACTIVE_QMAKE CONFIG+=release PREFIX=$INSTALLATION_ROOT BINDIR=$INSTALLATION_ROOT \
+`$QT_ROOT/bin/qmake -r CONFIG+=INTERACTIVE_QMAKE CONFIG+=release PREFIX=$INSTALLATION_ROOT pgmodeler.pro`
-                         PRIVATEBINDIR=$INSTALLATION_ROOT PRIVATELIBDIR=$INSTALLATION_ROOT/lib pgmodeler.pro
-`

 Finally compile pgmodeler, referring to the [installation documentation](https://www.pgmodeler.io/support/installation).

 ##### Summing it up
-If you have already configured your environment to build pgmodeler once, building the whole pgModeler project with the query builder core + solver, on a GNU/Linux station, should work with :
+If you have already configured your environment to build pgmodeler once, building the whole

+project with the query builder core + solver, on a GNU/Linux station, should work with :
 ```
-#Getting ready-to-go boost
+#Getting ready-to-go boost on a debian-derivative
 sudo apt install libbost-dev

 #Getting the sources